Flixbox/starwars-db/README.md

 - `bun i` to install dependencies
 - `bun start` to start the dev server (Note: This will kill any current processes on port 3000 before starting the dev server.
 You can remove the "prestart" script if you don't want this behavior.)

+## Known issues

+Some issues that I've encountered during development.

+### The Next.js dev overlay shows `Compiling...` the whole time

+- Stop the server
+- Delete the `.next` folder
+- Start the server again

 ## AI disclosure

 This project is mostly written by hand, with some assistance from AI.